cite-architecture/cite-services-spec/texts/1.0/texts-specification-1.0.DRAFT.md

 Replies are single JSON objects.

+Every reply has a property labelled `status` with one of two allowed values:  `success` or `exception`.

+All replies to requests that include a `{URN}` value in their URL path have a property labelled `requestUrn` with the String value of the `{URN}` component of the request path.

-URNs are serialized as String values following the CTS URN specification.
+URNs are serialized as String values following the CTS URN specification.  {++ The list of URN values is labelled `URNs`. ++}

-Citable nodes are serialized as a Map of five values labelled:
+Citable nodes are serialized as a Map of five values.  {++ The list is labelled `Nodes`.
+The invidivual properties are labelled: ++}

 1. `URN`
 2. `text`